Cheng-Yu-Sun/Collapsible-codings-sigma-pattern/README.md

 source("R/Table3_regular_9level_81run.R")
 ```

-For $begin:math:text$m \= 3\,4\,5$end:math:text$, the designs are obtained by exhaustive search with complete Sigma-pattern comparison.
+For m = 3, 4, 5, the designs are obtained by exhaustive search with complete Sigma-pattern comparison.

-For $begin:math:text$m \= 6\,\\ldots\,10$end:math:text$, the designs are obtained by the partial iterative procedure described in the Supplement and are reported as nearly Sigma-optimal.
+For m = 6, ..., 10, the designs are obtained by the partial iterative procedure described in the Supplement and are reported as nearly Sigma-optimal.

 The final results are saved in `outputs/tables/`.